QL2024/CELTYC/vignettes/CELTYC.Rmd

 From the above results, we can see that the sample compositions differ between hepatocyte and lymphocyte clusters, as well as between hepatocyte and endothelial clusters.
 One of the endothelial clusters is dominantly enriched in one of the lymphocyte clusters.
 We then explore whether clusters obtained with DMCTs specific to different cell types are different in terms of association with clinical outcome.

 ## Performing survival analysis for CELTYC clusters
-In particular, we want to see whether the newly obtained clusters using different sets of DMCTs are significantly associated with overall survival.
-We use the prepared `data.frame` object `LIHC_data$pheno` storing the phenotype information including O.S. time and death event:
+In particular, we want to see whether the newly obtained clusters using different sets of DMCTs are significantly associated with overall survival (OS).
+We use the prepared `data.frame` object `LIHC_data$pheno` storing the phenotype information including OS time and death event:
 ```{r chunk7}
 library(survival)